Ada Palmer's Terra Ignota Discord Server AMA

 On Dr. Palmer's Renaissance art affinities

-A Humanist petitioner
+A Humanist petitioner on

 Another question, not quite TI-related, but does Dr. Palmer have a favorite Renaissance painter or perhaps a favorite work?